 Private gifts have more than doubled the number of endowed faculty positions, from 7 to 16.
-The CAI and Social Enterprise@Goizueta, which was recognized as a research center earlier this year, are now self sufficient because of campaign gifts, Benveniste says.
-The Center for Marketing Analytics, created during the campaign and launched in 2011, is also likely to be fully supported by the December 31 close of Campaign Emory.
+The CAI and Social Enterprise@Goizueta, which was recognized as a research center earlier this year, are now self sufficient because of

 "Those centers will have a huge impact on students and the external community because they are set up with a much broader mission than a research center.
 They involve all constituents: students, faculty, staff, and industry," the dean adds.
 "They are different in a practical, hands-on way, and they are very popular with our students."